 This is how you evolve and develop as a person.

 But being proactive and mindful of your own personal development goals can help you in two ways.

 - First, it can reduce the potential suffering we experience during times of change — especially unexpected change.

 - Also, it gives us better insight into ourselves and what we want for our lives so we can prepare for change.

 We have dual citizenship in our personal worlds of the ego and inner self.
 And it's our sacred responsibility to nurture both of these worlds so we can unlock massive growth.

 What personal development goals do you want to work on this year?
-Please share them in the comments below.
+Today is a great day to begin.